 GPGN503.
 INTEGRATED EXPLORATION AND DEVELOPMENT.
-3.0 Hours.
+3.0 Semester Hrs.

-(I) Students work alone and in teams to study reservoirs from fluvialdeltaic and valley fill depositional environments.
+(I) Students work alone and in teams to study reservoirs from fluvial-deltaic and valley fill depositional environments.
 This is a multidisciplinary course that shows students how to characterize and model subsurface reservoir performance by integrating data, methods and concepts from geology, geophysics and petroleum engineering.
 Activities include field trips, computer modeling, written exercises and oral team presentations.
-Prerequisite: Consent of instructor.
+Prerequisite: none.
 2 hours lecture, 3 hours lab; 3 semester hours.
 Offered fall semester, odd years.

 GPGN504.
 INTEGRATED EXPLORATION AND DEVELOPMENT.
-3.0 Hours.
+3.0 Semester Hrs.

 (I) Students work in multidisciplinary teams to study practical problems and case studies in integrated subsurface exploration and development.
 The course addresses emerging technologies and timely topics with a general focus on carbonate reservoirs.
 Activities include field trips, 3D computer modeling, written exercises and oral team presentation.
-Prerequisite: Consent of instructor.
+Prerequisite: none.
 3 hours lecture and seminar; 3 semester hours.
 Offered fall semester, even years.

 GPGN507.
 NEAR-SURFACE FIELD METHODS.
-3.0 Hours.
+3.0 Semester Hrs.

 (I) Students design and implement data acquisition programs for all forms of near-surface geophysical surveys.
 The result of each survey is then modeled and discussed in the context of field design methods.
-Prerequisite: Consent of instructor.
+Prerequisite: none.
 2 hours lecture, 3 hours lab; 3 semester hours.
 Offered fall semester, even years.

 GPGN509.
 PHYSICAL AND CHEMICAL PROPERTIES AND PROCESSES IN ROCK, SOILS, AND FLUIDS.
-3.0 Hours.
+3.0 Semester Hrs.

 (I) Physical and chemical properties and processes that are measurable with geophysical instruments are studied, including methods of measurement, interrelationships between properties, coupled processes, and processes which modify properties in pure phase minerals and fluids, and in mineral mixtures (rocks and soils).
 Investigation of implications for petroleum development, minerals extraction, groundwater exploration, and environmental remediation.
-Prerequisite: Consent of instructor.
+Prerequisite: none.
 3 hours lecture, 3 semester hours.

 GPGN511.
 ADVANCED GRAVITY AND MAGNETIC EXPLORATION.
-4.0 Hours.
+4.0 Semester Hrs.

 (I) Field or laboratory projects of interest to class members; topics for lecture and laboratory selected from the following: new methods for acquiring, processing, and interpreting gravity and magnetic data, methods for the solution of two- and three-dimensional potential field problems, Fourier transforms as applied to gravity and magnetics, the geologic implications of filtering gravity and magnetic data, equivalent distributions, harmonic functions, inversions.
-Prerequisite: GPGN411 or consent of instructor.
+Prerequisite: GPGN411.
 3 hours lecture, 3 hours lab and field; 4 semester hours.

 GPGN519.
 ADVANCED FORMATION EVALUATION.
-3.0 Hours.
+3.0 Semester Hrs.

 (II) A detailed review of well logging and other formation evaluation methods will be presented, with the emphasis on the imaging and characterization of hydrocarbon reservoirs.
 Advanced logging tools such as array induction, dipole sonic, and imaging tools will be discussed.
 The second half of the course will offer in parallel sessions: for geologists and petroleum engineers on subjects such as pulsed neutron logging, nuclear magnetic resonance, production logging, and formation testing; for geophysicists on vertical seismic profiling, cross well acoustics and electro-magnetic surveys.
-Prerequisite: GPGN419/PEGN419 or consent of instructor.
+Prerequisite: GPGN419/PEGN419.
 3 hours lecture; 3 semester hours.

 GPGN520.
 ELECTRICAL AND ELECTROMAGNETIC EXPLORATION.
-4.0 Hours.
+4.0 Semester Hrs.

 (I) Electromagnetic theory.
 Instrumentation.
 Survey planning.
 Processing of data.
 Geologic interpretations.
 Methods and limitations of interpretation.
-Prerequisite: GPGN302 and GPGN303, or consent of instructor.
+Prerequisite: GPGN302 and GPGN303.
 3 hours lecture, 3 hours lab; 4 semester hours.
 Offered fall semester, odd years.

 GPGN521.
 ADVANCED ELECTRICAL AND ELECTROMAGNETIC EXPLORATION.
-4.0 Hours.
+4.0 Semester Hrs.

 (II) Field or laboratory projects of interest to class members; topics for lecture and laboratory selected from the following: new methods for acquiring, processing and interpreting electrical and electromagnetic data, methods for the solution of two- and three-dimensional EM problems, physical modeling, integrated inversions.
-Prerequisite: GPGN420 or GPGN520, or consent of instructor.
+Prerequisite: GPGN420 or GPGN520.
 3 hours lecture, 3 hours lab; 4 semester hours.
 Offered spring semester, even years.